networktocode/awesome-network-automation/README.md

  - [TextFSM](https://github.com/google/textfsm) - Python module for parsing semi-structured text into python tables.
  - [JINJA2](http://jinja.pocoo.org/) - Jinja2 is a full featured template engine for Python
  - [Condoor](https://github.com/kstaniek/condoor) - This is a python module providing access to Cisco devices over Telnet and SSH
+ - [EasySNMP](https://github.com/kamakazikamikaze/easysnmp) - Easy to use and very fast SNMP library that uses Net-SNMP

 ## Tools